CumulusCI was built to solve common challenges faced during the development and release of Salesforce managed package projects such as:

 In short… NO :)

 CumulusCI works with Salesforce DX to provide a prescriptive orchestration layer for easily running the CumulusCI Flow process for Salesforce development projects hosted in Github.
 In most of the Salesforce DX documentation, orchestration is handled by bash shell scripts.
 In that sense, CumulusCI is more a competitor to bash than to Salesforce DX.

 There are some key differentiators to how CumulusCI works in comparison to Salesforce DX which are worth noting:

-We’ve been running CumulusCI with Salesforce DX for over a year in over 17k+ production builds at Salesforce.org.
+We’ve been running CumulusCI with Salesforce DX for 4+ years in over 300,000 production builds at Salesforce.org.
 The combination provides us the best of both worlds while allowing us to incrementally migrate pieces of our orchestration to Salesforce DX where it makes sense.